top of page

 • Apostles sent to prison for breaking local laws (Ac 16:16-24).

-• God commanded the wise men to disobey the State ruler (Mt 2:7-12), which consequently resulted in the slaying of all children in Bethlehem and area 2 years old and under (Mt 2:16-18)
+• God commanded the wise men to disobey the State ruler (Matt 2:7-12), which consequently resulted in the slaying of all children in Bethlehem and area 2 years old and under (Matt 2:16-18)

 What's fascinating about this, is that in all these instances of saints defying government ordinances, they had the protection of the Lord God.
 We need to understand that just as we are subjected to the authority of government, government is subjected to the authority of God, and there are circumstances where the authority of God trumps that of government.